SymbioticLab/Infiniswap/README.md

 Prerequisites
 -----------

-The following minimum prerequisites are required to use Infiniswap:
+The following prerequisites are required to use Infiniswap:

 * Software
-  * Operating system: Ubuntu 14.04 (kernel 3.13.0)
+  * Operating system: Ubuntu 14.04 (kernel 3.13.0, also tested on 4.4.0/4.11.0)
   * Container: LXC (or any other container technologies) with cgroup (memory and swap) enabled
-  * RDMA NIC driver: [MLNX_OFED 3.2/3.3/3.4](http://www.mellanox.com/page/products_dyn?product_family=26), and select the right version for your operating system.
+  * RDMA NIC driver: [MLNX_OFED 3.2/3.3/3.4/4.1](http://www.mellanox.com/page/products_dyn?product_family=26), and select the right version for your operating system.

 * Hardware
-   * Mellanox ConnectX-3 (InfiniBand)
+   * Mellanox ConnectX-3/4 (InfiniBand)
    * An empty and unused disk partition

 Code Organization